Degree type(s): Pre-Professional Concentration

-Pre-Optometry Program Concentration Overview
+Pre-Optometry Program Concentration

 If you are interested in a career in optometry, the Pre-Optometry program concentration at the University of Mary is an excellent way to prepare for optometry school and beyond.

 The rigorous 10-course Pre-Optometry curriculum, which can be taken within any major, includes a strong background in biology and the sciences, as well as exciting leadership and service opportunities in and out of the classroom.
-At the same time, you gain valuable pre-professional preparation while working toward your bachelor’s degree at one of the most affordable private universities in the United States.
+At the same time, you gain valuable pre-professional preparation while working toward your bachelor’s degree at one of the most affordable private universities in the nation.

 Designed with the future in mind

 Complete a challenging pre-professional curriculum designed to prepare you for optometry school while working toward the bachelor’s degree of your choice.

 Opportunities beyond the classroom

 Take part in independent research projects as well as seminars, panel discussions, and practice interviews with a focus in optometry.
 You will also develop a strong sense of ethics in a bachelor’s degree and pre-professional program concentration that is firmly grounded in the Christian, Catholic, and Benedictine values of the university.

 Learn from caring and experienced faculty who bring a real-world perspective to your classes at the University of Mary.